Ticketedmoon/twitter-bot/README.md

 ---
 ### A Creedo-Bot project
 > The basic idea is when a user tweets me or follows me they will receive a message, thanking them.
+> I might have other creative ideas implemented into the project involving constructing creative
+> sentences from other user's tweets.
 > This is a small project.
 > This project idea is best utilised on a server
 ---

 ### Important code snippets & Information will be logged below
-#### Current Iteration of the bot:
-Currently the bot automatically retweets something interesting based on a selection of interesting topics.
-For example, the bot may retweet something interesting about software engineering in one tweet, and then may
-retweet something about gaming or art.

-This is based on an **array of topics** that I have initialised.
-The bot picks a random topic from the array using random.choice(array) and then finds a tweet that has
-a hashtag of the topic we randomly chose.

-To achieve this automatic functionality, one must have a server where a python script is run 24/7.
-We use nohup (No Hangup) to prevent the script from finishing upon logging out from the server.
-I personally use a DigitalOcean server.
-Links to both DigitalOcean & my twitter can be found below.
+The tools I am using are:
+	1. Javascript
+	2. Node.js
+	3. NPM

+I have a Node server running on my DigitalOcean server which is able to GET data and POST data from Twitter.
+I make use of the `Twit` NPM package to achieve this functionality.
+The data is received in a JSON format and is parsed correctly.

 + [DigitalOcean](https://www.digitalocean.com/)
 + [My Twitter](https://twitter.com/shane_creedon)